toonerdy4u/PDE_heat_diffusion_PINN_estimate/README.md

 The overall project structure was inspired by example PINN implementations previously shared with me by my advisor.
 All code and model development in this repository are my own original work.

-If you use or build upon this code in your own work, please cite this repository or credit Anabel Camarena.